 It only takes one shipment to have violations, and it could unleash a can of worms that you don’t want to open.
 Having the proper training can help you be more compliant and less likely to be assessed fines and penalties.
 If you have any concerns with your import compliance, contact us for a free consultation.

-Shawna Karajic is a Trade Compliance Specialist for Export Solutions -- a full-service consulting firm specializing in U.S. import and export regulations.
+Shawna Karajic is a Trade Compliance Consultant for Export Solutions -- a full-service consulting firm specializing in U.S. import and export regulations.